sebw/shaarli-archiver/README.md

 `ARCHIVE_URL` is the address where the archives will be available (e.g. `file:///home/user/archives/` or `https://archive.example.com`)

+`PUSHOVER_USER` (optional) is your Pushover user token, if you want to get notified when a link is processed

+`PUSHOVER_TOKEN` (optional) is your Pushover application token, if you want to get notified when a link is processed

 ```bash
 sudo docker run -d \
     --name=shaarli-archiver \